SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.11.md

 When SLLogCollector takes memory dumps, it stores them in a temporary folder before copying them to the correct location.
 In some cases, a parsing problem would cause some dumps to not get copied over to the correct location.

-#### DBConfiguration.xml file would not be included in backups taken via the Taskbar Utility [ID_37296]
+#### DataMiner backup: DBConfiguration.xml file would not be included in backups [ID_37296]

 <!-- 10.2.0 [CU20]/MR 10.3.0 [CU8] - FR 10.3.11 -->

-When you took a DataMiner backup via the DataMiner Taskbar Utility, the *DBConfiguration.xml* file would incorrectly not be included in the backup.
+When you took a DataMiner backup either via Cube or via the Taskbar Utility, the *DBConfiguration.xml* file would incorrectly not be included in the backup.